djibe/Android-tutorials/README.md

 * Install Android 10 Q
 * Get root access and SafetyNet with Magisk
 * TODO: change screen resolution for better battery (+ underclock and save battery + dark theme)

+***

+## Sony Xperia Tablet Z LTE/Pollux or Wifi/Pollux_windy

+You can upgrade your Sony Xperia Tablet Z LTE/Pollux or Wifi/Pollux_windy from any version to Android 9 Pie / LineageOS 16.

+Tutorial is here (39.500+ views) : <https://forum.xda-developers.com/xperia-tablet-z/help/guide-tutorial-sony-xperia-tablet-z-lte-t3392831>

+What you will learn :

+* Unlock Sony bootloader
+* Use fastboot and adb
+* Install and use TWRP recovery
+* Format partitions to F2FS for better IO performances
+* Install Android 9 Pie
+* Get root access with Magisk
+* Flash permanent recovery with FOTAkernel
+* Overclock tablet